Pagri (turban): Rajasthani pagari

 Prominent styles are pencha, sela and safa, although several local variants exist.
 A conventional pagari is usually 82 inches long and 8 inches wide.
 A Safa is shorter and broader.
 Ordinarily a turban of a single colour is worn.
 However, turbans of one of more colours may be worn by the elite or during special occasions such as festivals or weddings, etc. Rajasthani turbans are a prominent tourist attraction.
 Tourists are often encouraged to participate in turban-tying competitions.

-Vedic Kshatriya Pagri

-Vedic Kshatriyas used a large turban consisting of two cloths, one to tie the turban and one to cover the turban completely.
-The second cloth used to cover the turban is saffron.
-This sheath contains kshātra-shaktī (Energy of a Kshatriya) and dnyān-shaktī.
-The turban acts like a crown on the head.
-A protective sheath is created around the head because of the turban.
-Therefore, the individual does not imbibe negative vibrations from the environment.
-The turban reduces the extent of distressing covering around individual’s intellect, and creates a bhāv of renunciation in the individual.
-This tradition died out when the pure Kshatriya society was slowly drawn away from its culture and went into standing armies.

 Peshawari pagri

 Peshawari pagri has been traditionally worn in Peshawar.
 It includes a cap called kulla and the cloth wrapped around it called lungi.

 Association with figure of speech

 A pagri is a symbol of honour and respect in all the regions where it is a practice to wear one.
 Its association with honour also lends its use in a figure of speech in associated languages.
 The figure of speech pagri uchaalna in Hindi (literal translation: to toss the turban) implies causing the loss of honour.